All pages

 It is simplest to copy these and adapt to your needs.
 There are no system dependencies on the included reference implementations so these can be removed to simplify the class files if preferred.

-Three functions are required to be implemented (for more details see user-defined-functions):
+Three functions are required to be implemented (for more details see ):

-• x_init : perform any parameter validation or setup such as memory allocation.
+• x_init: Performs any parameter validation or setup such as memory allocation.

-• x_deinit : perform any clean up tasks such as deallocating memory where 'x' is the function name.
+• x_deinit: Performs any cleanup tasks such as deallocating memory where 'x' is the function name.

-The function name and class must be registered in order to be recognized and used by the ColumnStore primitive processor.
-This is done by adding a line to perform the registration in the UDFSDK::UDFMap() function in the file udfsdk.cpp:
+The function name and class must be registered in order to be recognized and used by the ColumnStore primitives processor (PrimProc).
+This is done by adding a line to perform the registration in the UDFSDK::UDFMap()_` function in the file udfsdk.cpp:

-For any new user defined functions add a new entry into the FuncMap object mapping the name to the udf class.
+For a new UDF, add a new entry to the FuncMap object, mapping the name to the udf class.

 • destructor: any de-initialization.

-• getOperationType: this performs parameter validation and returns the result data type.
+• getOperationType performs parameter validation and returns the result data type.

-• getVal : computes and returns the value of the user defined function for each given return datatype.
+• getVal computes and returns the value of the UDF for each given return datatype.

-The code changes can be built using make within the directory utils/udfsdk, this will create the following libraries in the same directory:
+The code changes can be built using make within the directory utils/udfsdk, this creates the following libraries in the same directory:

 • libudf_mysql.so.1.0.0